 - Give you an Ultrasound scan on your tummy (for early pregnancy a small probe may be placed in your vagina)

 You will have an ultrasound scan to confirm the dates of the pregnancy.
 This also helps us decide what treatment options are available to you.

-Sometimes the pregnancy is so early that we cannot see it on an ultrasound scan, which is done on your tummy so we may need to insert a small ultrasound probe into your vagina.
+Sometimes the pregnancy is so early that we can't see it on an ultrasound scan, which is done on your tummy so we may need to insert a small ultrasound probe into your vagina.

 If we can’t see the pregnancy on a vaginal scan it means we cannot be sure that the pregnancy is developing inside the uterus (womb).

 On rare occasions this may indicate an ectopic pregnancy (where the pregnancy grows outside the uterus).
 If a miscarriage is suspected, we will talk to you about what that means.
 You will have all the time you need to discuss your thoughts and options and will we provide information about your care.